 It seems that like the rest of New York, people who live uptown can't get enough of the California-based grocery chain and its Mandarin Orange Chicken.

 Still, thirteen years after Trader Joe's first opened in New York–and with as many stores now dotting the city–there is no concrete sign the grocer has any plans to open in Upper Manhattan.
-(The Curious Uptowner reached out to the company asking about a possible uptown store but never received an answer.)
+(The Curious Uptowner reached out to the grocery chain asking about a possible uptown store but hasn't heard back.)